 A root canal is a painless procedure performed under local anesthesia.
 The dentist will administer anesthesia around the affected tooth, so there won’t be any discomfort.
-Furthermore, if you need a root canal, there’s a strong chance that your tooth’s nerves are already dead, so you wouldn’t feel much pain even without anesthesia.
-You may experience mild discomfort and soreness after the root canal procedure.
+Furthermore, if you need a root canal, there’s a strong chance that your tooth nerves are already dead, so you wouldn’t feel much pain even without anesthesia.
+You may experience mild discomfort and soreness after the root canals near me.

 What are the signs you need a root canal?

 - Lingering sensitivity to hot and cold temperatures

 - Gum tenderness and swelling